ssec-jhu/evolver-ng/README.md

 🚧 ❗ This project is under active early development - some of the information below may be out of date ❗ 🚧

-# Extensability
+# Extensibility

 The system is designed to be easily extensible both by a user operating a box under their desired experimental conditions, and also by a hardware developer needing a software driver for their on-chip sensors.
-All extension points will be easily sharable via pip installations or by sharing configuration files.
+All extension points will be easily shareable via pip installations or by sharing configuration files.

 ❗❗ NOTE: The information in this section does not represent instructions, but rather design goals.
 We will update with real instructions when the necessary hook-ups have been added to make use of these goals.
 To test and run an example app